 Goldwater Materials Science Facility

 The Goldwater Materials Science facility provides an extensive array of analytical tools and techniques for optical, structural, and surface analysis, surface morphology, chemistry and microscopy, and synthesis and processing.
-Widely used techniques include X-ray diffraction and topography, atomic force microscopy, FT-IR and Raman Spectroscopy, X-ray photoelectron spectroscopy, optical and stylus profilometry, residual gas analysis, ellipsometry, and thin film synthesis.
+Widely used techniques include X-ray diffraction and topography, atomic force microscopy, FT-IR and Raman Spectroscopy, X-ray photoelectron spectroscopy, optical and stylus profilometry, X-ray fluorescence, ion beam analyses, ellipsometry, and UV-vis spectroscopy.

 Metals, Environmental and Terrestrial Analytical Laboratory (METAL)